locxter/mcrpd/README.md

 ## How to build it

-mcrpd's electronics consist of an Arduino Micro compatible microcontroller and 9 tactile push buttons all housed in a 3D printed enclosure in the default configuration, but feel free customize the CAD model for housing even more buttons or a totally different microcontroller.
-After then wiring the buttons up in a pull-down-multiplexing-matrix everything is just assembled using instant glue.
+In the default configuration mcrpd's electronics consist of an Arduino Pro Micro and 9 tactile push buttons all housed in a 3D printed enclosure, but feel free customize the CAD model for housing even more buttons or a totally different microcontroller.
+After then wiring the buttons up in a pull-down-multiplexing-matrix everything is simply assembled using instant glue.

 ![Assembly image](cad/assembly.png)